-- (2) Air traffic services provisions over the high seas - (a) The phrase "regional air navigation agreements" refers to the agreements approved by the Council of ICAO normally on the advice of Regional Air Navigation Meetings. - (b) The Contracting State accepting the responsibility for providing air traffic services over the high seas or in airspace of undetermined sovereignty may apply this MCAR for airspace under its jurisdiction. - (3) Authority responsible for establishing and providing ATS - (a) The authority responsible for establishing and providing the services may be a State or a suitable Agency. - (b) Situations which arise in respect of the establishment and provision of air traffic services to either part or whole of an international flight are as follows: - (i) Situation 1: A route, or portion of a route, contained within airspace under the sovereignty of a State establishing and providing its own air traffic services. - (ii) Situation 2: A route, or portion of a route, contained within airspace under the sovereignty of a State which has, by mutual agreement, delegated to another State, responsibility for the establishment and provision of air traffic services. - (iii) Situation 3: A portion of a route contained within airspace over the high seas or in airspace of undetermined sovereignty for which a State has accepted the responsibility for the establishment and provision of air traffic services.
+- (2) Air traffic services provisions over the high seas - (a) The phrase "regional air navigation agreements" refers to the agreements approved by the Council of ICAO normally on the advice of Regional Air Navigation Meetings. - (b) Mauritius as a Contracting State has accepted the responsibility for providing air traffic services over the high seas and in the case of airspace of undetermined sovereignty may apply this MCAR for airspace under its jurisdiction. - (3) Authority responsible for establishing and providing ATS - (a) The authority responsible for establishing and providing the services may be a State or a suitable Agency. - (b) Situations which arise in respect of the establishment and provision of air traffic services to either part or whole of an international flight are as follows: - (i) Situation 1: A route, or portion of a route, contained within airspace under the sovereignty of a State establishing and providing its own air traffic services. - (ii) Situation 2: A route, or portion of a route, contained within airspace under the sovereignty of a State which has, by mutual agreement, delegated to another State, responsibility for the establishment and provision of air traffic services. - (iii) Situation 3: A portion of a route contained within airspace over the high seas or in airspace of undetermined sovereignty for which a State has accepted the responsibility for the establishment and provision of air traffic services.